How To Help A Kleptomaniac

 Have you imagined walking in the groceries with a family member or a loved one and suddenly you caught them stealing?
 Have you seen somebody who looked rich but they sneakily steal an item and didn’t pay for it?
 This is how kleptomaniacs behave.
 Kleptomania, also known as Klopemania, is defined as an impulse control disorder where the person has the inability to control or refrain himself from stealing items other than personal or financial gains.
 Most of these behaviors happen during late adolescent and young adulthood years, happening more in women than in men.
 The condition was highly sensationalized because some famous Hollywood stars were caught or known to be doing such behaviors.

 Now, what if they were your significant others or someone you love and care so much?
 The incident could create various reactions, of course – ranging from shock or disbelief, humiliation, anger, and frustration.
 Is there a cure for this condition?
 What would be the best thing to do to help them resolve or control these impulses from happening again?
+Jacquelyn Ekern, MS, LPC says “It can greatly affect your life and lead to some serious legal consequences.”
+Because of this, you have to find the right cure to solve your problem.

 Here are some useful ways in order to help them recognize and gain control.